JFoederer/robotframeworkMBT/demo/Titanic/behaviour_docs/Fastest_service.md

 (https://tallbloke.wordpress.com/2019/08/06/where-is-iceberg-alley/)</i>

 ![Iceberg Alley [credit: U.S. Coast Guard]](berg-alley.webp)

+### Example: Titanic hits an iceberg and it continues on its voyage

 > Given Titanic is sailing Iceberg alley
 > when Titanic hits a huge iceberg